vlod/crypto/README.md

 * Generates a symmetric random AES-256 key string
 * Encrypt secret-text with this symmetric key
+* Encrypt the symmetric key, with the senders private key (Sender authentication).
-* Encrypt this symmetric key with the supplied assymetric public key
+* Encrypt this authenticated key with the recipients public key
 * Returns as base64, the encrypted text and the encrypted symmetric key